MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 <details>
-<summary>Static Methos Other Ways</summary>
+<summary>Static Methods Other Ways</summary>

-> @JavaStatic annotation to use as normal static method inside java and kotlin all togather
+> @JavaStatic annotation to use as normal static method inside java and kotlin all together

 ```kotlin
 class Foo {